-To protect this kind of module from under-voltage and over-voltage we need to define protection allowing to isolate the circuit in case of trouble.
+To protect this kind of container from under-voltage and over-voltage we need to define protection allowing to isolate the circuit in case of trouble.
 The solution is to use comparator circuit for each limit.

 Now you can understand the importance to have the possibility of choosing the voltage of your Robus network.
 If all your motors work at 7v except one using 12V you will prefer to have your Robus voltage at 7V to be able to power them all with the same power source and power the only one using 12V separately.

-In the future we will be able to make an “isolator module” that have 2 robus interfaces without common voltage on connectors.
+In the future we will be able to make an “isolator container” that have 2 robus interfaces without common voltage on connectors.
 The result is 2 diferent network tension on each side able to communicate anyway.

 power source detection block